Uncommon

 The launch

-In 8 months, since I joined, we were able to reimagine the platform from a simple job site to a full programmatic AI-powered recruiting platform.
+In just 8 months, we transformed the platform from a simple job site into a fully reimagined, programmatic, AI-powered recruiting experience.

 Uncommon.co officially launched in February 15, 2018